thmsrmbld/terminal-ahumanfuture/src/posts/6-babe-i-been-trying-to-make-a-change.md

 <blockquote>
-  "The ultimate, hidden truth of the world is that it is something that we make, and could just as easily make differently" - David Graeber
+  "The ultimate, hidden truth of the world is that it is something that we make, and could just as easily make differently." - David Graeber
 </blockquote>

 And: